maryclaireteahan/matchthemonster/README.md

  - I want to try the game.
  - I want to win the game
- - I want to match the 8 pairs in fewer moves and in less time than my last try.
+ - I want to match the 8 pairs in as few moves and in as little time as possible.

 #### Old players